joaquinlom/react-native-wikitude-sdk/README.md

 You can check this example app [Github](https://github.com/joaquinlom/react-native-wikitude-sdk-example).

 ## Things to considerate:
-- On Android you need to set the URL with the method, not only with the props
-- Check permissions after try to add the View. on future version I will add the logic inside, but as right now, it's mannually
+- Rigth now, it only had Camera permission, if you need something else you will need to do it mannually
 - This is work in progress, it's not ready for production, use it as you own risk.

 ## ChangeLog